pcaversaccio/erc20-oz-sdk/README.md

 npx oz init
 ```

-Now it is possible to use `npx openzeppelin deploy` to create instances for these contracts that
+Now it is possible to use `npx oz deploy` to create instances for these contracts that
 later can be upgraded and many more things.

-Run `npx openzeppelin --help` for more details about thes and all the other functions of the
+Run `npx oz --help` for more details about thes and all the other functions of the
 OpenZeppelin CLI.

 ## ERC20 Smart Contract